 The game is only for adults, can accommodate four players and a round of it can be played in just about fifteen minutes, making it the perfect quick game similar to Cards Against Humanity.

-Another adult party game that will really help you to get to know your friends on a level that you never did before, The Voting Game is the perfect addition to this list of party games similar to Cards Against Humanity.
+Another adult party game that will really help you to get to know your friends on a level that you never did before, The Voting Game is the perfect addition to this list of party games.

 The Voting Game includes a number of hilarious and politically incorrect things making it very much an adults-only game to play, however, it is lots of fun and very much worth playing if you’re searching for a game like Cards Against Humanity!

-Are you looking for more games like Cards Against Humanity?
+Are you looking for more games similiar to Cards Against Humanity?
 Have any recommendations that didn’t make the list?
 Let us know in the comments!